zenAndroid/wannabe-schemer/README.md

 Also this seems like the fun exercices you can only do and hope are correct ...
 ...
 And THEN *after* reading the rest of the material, you can actually go back and test zhat you've written ...
 I guess i should keep quiet and git gud at interpreting the code in my head.

+## On concurenncy

+Theres an exercise (not in the book) that I was inspired to do from reading the 'Mechanisms for controlling concurenncy'.
+Given two sets representing three ordered events (x y z) and (a b c), write a function that outputs all the possible interleavings os these events).`

 ## Note ##

 There are still a number of individual exercises that i will record for posterior practice.